Henry James Burton & Son

 Henry James Burton Senior was born in 1815 in London, became a celebrated Naturalist Taxidermist and Plumassier.

 This firm is known for producing high quality work.
-It was established first in Hampstead, London in the 1850’s then Marylebone in the 1860’s and ultimately in Wardour Street from 1868 onwards.
+It was established first in Hampstead, London in the 1850’s then Marylebone in the 1860’s at Eastcastle Street, Cavendish Place, and then at 120 Wardour Street between 1868-1878 and ultimately at 191 Wardour Street from 1878-1913.

 191 Wardour Street is where the business of Henry James Burton & Son traded for the next thirty years.
 Today, this building at number 191 Wardour Street is counted amongst the prime examples of commercial London real estate.
 Although the retail operation that’s there now is now modern and trashy, if you look past the outward, lurid décor there’s still a handsome building underneath it all.